rdestaci/problem_sets/README.md

 Acknowledgments:
-Much of this content was developed by the instructional team for Psych 251 at Stanford University, and lightly edited or expanded upon here.
+Much of this content was developed by the instructional team for Psych 251 at Stanford University.
+Janna Wennberg, Khuyen Le, and Mihir Gujarathi edited or expanded upon them here.